Logo preload

 Homeless Outreach In The Field

-As this pilot progresses, I am also keeping a list of ways in which the app’s functionality can be optimized for our particular needs.
-The Fulcrum team has been tremendously supportive and encouraging of this initiative, and I am very much looking forward to our future conversations about maximizing this app’s utility and continuing its use in Rhode Island.
-I am tremendously impressed by the work of the Fulcrum team and am thrilled about the potential this collaboration holds for our work in Rhode Island.
+As the pilot progresses, I am keeping a list of ways to optimize the app’s functionality for our specific needs.
+The Fulcrum team has been incredibly supportive and receptive to feedback throughout this process.
+I look forward to continuing our discussions on maximizing the app’s utility and expanding its use in Rhode Island.
+I am deeply impressed by the Fulcrum team’s dedication and excited about the potential this collaboration holds for our outreach efforts.